snotskie/ttrpg/site/src/index.md

 !!! details "DM Note: Setting Basic Stat Check Targets"
     Use $4$ for an easy Basic Stat Check, $8$ for medium, $12$ for hard, $16$ for very hard, and $20$ for a trial the players will be greatly awarded for overcoming.
 The lowest possible Basic Stat Check is $2$.

-    Medium is the average for rolls in most situations the players will get themselves into, and each difficulty level above that is roughly equivalent to what the players could reach by spending one more Blessing.
+    Medium is the average for rolls in most situations the players will get themselves into.
 For situations that you surprise your players with that they don't have the chance to prepare for before reacting, consider lowering the difficulty by $2$ or $3$.
 The reason is that surprise situations are more likely to use characters' lower Stat Dice.

-    Also keep in mind that $12$ is the lowest difficulty where a player can fail bad enough for disastrous results.
+    Also keep in mind that $12$ is the lowest Basic Stat Check difficulty where a player can fail bad enough for disastrous results.

 ### Balanced Stats can Spark

 When two of a character's Stats use the same die, those Stats are "balanced."

-You may spend $3$ Blessings to perform a Spark Stat Check, which combines the dice of two balanced Stats into a single group, such as $2d6$ formed from two balanced Stats using a $d6$ each.
+You may spend ④ to perform a Spark Stat Check instead of a Basic Stat Check, which combines the dice of two balanced Stats into a single group, such as $2d6$ formed from two balanced Stats using a $d6$ each.
 These Spark Stat Checks represent a character's momentary "spark," that hint of magic or ability to achieve amazing feats, that penchant for pulling out surprising wins, and so on.
 These "sparks" are what allow characters to perform far beyond what is normally possible by the laws of nature, limited only by their imagination -- and ability to control powerful and strange forces!

 Any bonuses or effects that would apply to the balanced Stats used in the Spark Stat Check also apply to the Spark Stat Check itself.

 !!! details "DM Note: Setting Spark Stat Check Targets"
     Use $8$ for an easy Spark Stat Check, $12$ for medium, $16$ for hard, $20$ for very hard, and $24$ for a trial the players will be greatly awarded for overcoming.
 These difficulties are substantially higher than their mundane Basic Stat Check counterparts, representing both the greater capability yet greater risk of relying on their sparks.
 The lowest possible Spark Stat Check is $5$.

-    Medium is the average for rolls in most situations the players will get themselves into, and each difficulty level above that is roughly equivalent to what the players could reach by spending one more Blessing.
+    Medium is the average for rolls in most situations the players will get themselves into.
 For situations that you surprise your players with that they don't have the chance to prepare for before reacting, consider lowering the difficulty by $2$ or $3$.
 The reason is that surprise situations are more likely to use characters' lower Stat Dice.

-    Also keep in mind that $14$ is the lowest difficulty where a player can fail bad enough for disastrous results.
+    Also keep in mind that $14$ is the lowest Spark Stat Check difficulty where a player can fail bad enough for disastrous results.

 ### Highs and Lows